-Incidentally, speaking of transforming ideas, the Torah was the first Scripture to be treated as an open book rather than as the monopoly of priests, and the synagogue was the first democratic sanctuary where anyone might teach or preach, where nobody did your religion for you.
+Incidentally, speaking of transferring ideas, the Torah was the first Scripture to be treated as an open book rather than as the monopoly of priests, and the synagogue was the first democratic sanctuary where might teach or preach, where nobody did your religion for you.

 The bell rang.
-There was a nature walk that afternoon and we'd have only a few minutes together before dinner, so I took a final minute.
+We had covered a lot of territory.
+There was a nature walk that afternoon and we'd have only a few minutes together before dinner, and I took a firal minute to pull together what I had said.
 There is a sense in which being born a Jew, or a Christian or a Buddhist, forever colors our lives.
 Ultimately, the best reason to "become" a Jew is that you have the chance to and that there is a good bit of evidence as to the value of such an identity.
-Since we cannot shed our soul, we would be foolish not to examine the possibilities of our native tradition before seeking to exchange it for another.
+Psychologists describe acceptance of what you are as one key to mental health.
+Another way is to maximize your "given".
+Since we cannot shed our soul, we would be foolish to squander the opportunity to sppropriate for ourselves a noble and engaging inheritance - to give up being of the chosen.